-- The return on the Market Value of Assets was a negative 3.93% for the year ended December 31, 2018 which was significantly lower than the assumed rate of return of 7.50%.
-The return on the Actuarial Value of Assets was 5.66%. - The Actuarial Liability increased from \$2,346.9 million as of December 31, 2017 to \$2,417.5 million as of December 31, 2018. - The funded ratio based on the Actuarial Value of Assets decreased from 75.5% to 72.6% and the Unfunded Actuarial Liability (UAL) increased from \$574.4 million to \$661.7 million.
-Based on the Market Value of Assets, the funded ratio also decreased from 78.2% to 68.3%. - In accordance with the Collaborative Settlement Agreement, the City contributes 16.25% of payroll on behalf of full time active members and members participating in the Deferred Retirement Option Program (DROP).
+- The return on the Market Value of Assets was 8.03% for the year ended December 31, 2020 which was higher than the assumed rate of return of 7.50%.
+The return on the Actuarial Value of Assets was 8.78%. - The Actuarial Liability increased from \$2,466.3 million as of December 31, 2019 to \$2,533.2 million as of December 31, 2020. - The funded ratio based on the Actuarial Value of Assets decreased from 71.2% to 70.5% and the Unfunded Actuarial Liability (UAL) increased from \$709.8 million to \$746.6 million.
+Based on the Market Value of Assets, the funded ratio decreased from 73.0% to 71.9%. - Since the last valuation, 253 members elected to participate in the Early Retirement Incentive Program (ERIP) offered by the City.
+This increased liabilities by \$24.7 million.
+To fund this increase, the City needs to contribute \$2.8 million per year for the next 15 years beginning January 1, 2022.
+We have reflected this as part of this valuation. - In accordance with the Collaborative Settlement Agreement, the City contributes 16.25% of payroll on behalf of full-time active members and members participating in the Deferred Retirement Option Program (DROP).
 The City contributes 3% of payroll for part-time active members.
-Based on these fixed contribution rates, the UAL will never be paid off and the City's funded ratio is expected to continue to decrease even if assets achieve the assumed rate of return of 7.50%.
-By comparison, the Actuarially Determined Contribution rate was calculated to be 30.20% of payroll for Fiscal Year ending June 30, 2020.
-Detailed projections of the System's funded status and contributions are presented later in this section. - During the year, there was a total actuarial loss of \$71.3 million, consisting of an actuarial asset loss of \$31.7 million, a liability experience loss of \$0.4 million, and a transition loss of \$39.2 million.
+Based on these fixed contribution rates, the UAL would be paid off in 58 years if assets achieve the assumed rate of return of 7.50%, including Fiscal Year ending 2021.
+By comparison, the Actuarially Determined Contribution rate, which pays off the UAL in 30 years, was calculated to be 33.46% of payroll for Fiscal Year ending June 30, 2022.
+Detailed projections of the System's funded status and contributions are presented later in this section. - During the year, there was a total actuarial gain of \$11.4 million, consisting of an actuarial asset gain of \$21.6 million, and a liability experience loss of \$10.2 million (0.4% of liabilities).